 As the gig economy grows, more employers are looking to hire independent contractors (aka 1099 workers).
-But since paying independent contractors isn’t a walk in the park, many employers are looking for step-by-step instructions.
-Here’s a breakdown of everything you need to know:
+But since independent contractor payroll isn’t a walk in the park, many employers are looking for step-by-step instructions.
+Here’s a breakdown of how to manage payroll for 1099 employees

 How Do I Pay a 1099 Worker?